 An ASCII file format consisting of 80 columns also called the "flat-file" format.
 Although it is the format that has been used since the inception of the PDB (albeit analogue), due to it's inherit limitations it has been deprecated in favour of the PDBx/mmCIF format.
 Some of the structures already have no flat file version available.
 It will be phased out from 2016.

 - See PDB Format for details.

-PDBML is the canonical XML format of PDB entries, originally-introduced in the following reference:
+PDBML is the canonical XML format of PDB entries adapted from the PDBx/mmCIF specification and originally-introduced in the following publication:

-The schema file to define PDBML data description rule is available from following URL:
+The schema file which defines the PDBML data description rules is available via following URL:

 - See wwPDB/RDF for details.

-PDB data are also available in RDF (Resource Description Framework) format.
-The RDF files are automatically generated from PDBML files using XSLT.
-The ontology is also defined based on the PDB mmCIF Exchange Dictionary.
-An RDF file is created for each PDB entry.
-For example, the RDF data for PDB entry 1GOF is accessible at http://rdf.wwpdb.org/pdb/1GOF.
+PDB data (noatom) is also available in RDF (Resource Description Framework) format.
+The RDF files are automatically generated from PDBML files using an XSLT transform script.
+The ontology has also been defined based on the PDB mmCIF Exchange Dictionary.
+An RDF file is available for each PDB entry.
+For example, the RDF data for PDB entry 1GOF is accessible at https://rdf.wwpdb.org/pdb/1GOF.